rich-p-rich/coffee-and-honey-p5/README.md

 # Design and UX

+A PDF of my wireframes is available here via this link.

 ## Design and brand image
 I wanted to create a slightly warm or cosy image, and settled on the 'goldenrod' base colour as a midway point between coffee brown and the different shades of honey.